 As a first measure, you can try to optimize the PageSpeed based on the current technology stack.
 This is often achieved by enabling caching, optimized configuration and avoiding classic errors, such as the use of icon fonts.

-Often noticeable improvements are already possible here – for example, to increase the PageSpeed from 30 to 70 or from 50 to 80.
+Often, noticeable improvements are already possible here – for example, increasing PageSpeed from 30 to 70 or from 50 to 80.
 Sometimes a change of hosting also helps.

 However, this can also lead to problems, for example that a slider no longer loads properly or that a hosting change is not an option.